 Location, layout and seating

-There can be a little bit of confusion around The Wing, because Cathay Pacific has both Business Class and First Class variants of the same.
+There can be a little bit of confusion around The Wing because Cathay Pacific has both Business Class and First Class variants of the same.
 Entering the First Class lounge is easily done on the upper level straight after security.
 For the Business Class section, venture down one level and head towards gate 2.

 You’ll find the entrance for Cathay Pacific’s The Wing, Business Class lounge on your left as you traverse the concourse.
 However, after your hustle from immigration down to the entrance, you’ll ultimately head back upstairs.
 This lounge was previously split over two levels with a quiet zone downstairs.
 These days, it’s only the entrance that’s downstairs, with all the seating and amenities back on the upper level.

 Why the dance, you may ask?
 The Business Class section of The Wing ultimately sits next to the First Class area.
 Of course, you can only enter via the First Class reception (and into the First Class lounge) if you qualify.
-Cathay Pacific appears to have implemented this design to give the most convenient entrance to highest cabin and highest tier travellers, which seems fair enough.
+Cathay Pacific appears to have implemented this design to give the most convenient entrance to the highest cabin and highest tier travellers, which seems fair enough.

 Food and beverage in Cathay Pacific’s The Wing, Business Class Lounge, Hong Kong